New round of peace talks between Ethiopia, Tigray reps

 Those facilitating and attending the talks include African Union envoy and former Nigerian president Olesegun Obasanjo, former Kenyan president Uhuru Kenyatta and Nigerian, South African and Kenyan military officers.
 The United States and the regional Intergovernmental Authority on Development are observers.

+Kenyatta said they are “very hopeful next time we’ll be in (the Tigray regional capital) for our meeting” and that both sides will “ultimately celebrate together in Addis Ababa,” Ethiopia’s capital.

-Over the weekend, the Ethiopian government’s lead negotiator, Redwan Hussein, told diplomats that “we’ve sustained colossal damage” and that the finance minister has estimated the country will require nearly $20 billion to rebuild.
+Over the weekend, the Ethiopian government’s lead negotiator told diplomats that “we’ve sustained colossal damage” and that the finance minister has estimated the country will require nearly $20 billion to rebuild.
 “We’ll quickly fix both telecoms and electricity soon” to the Tigray region, he said.

 On humanitarian aid to a region where health workers and the United Nations and partners have reported even basic medical supplies running out, Redwan said that “the only hiccup we have is … it is still risky to allow flights until commanders meet to assess the situation.”
 If the military commanders agree on a timeline, the government believes that once the government controls the airspace and airports in Tigray fully, then “the entire Tigray region would be accessible for aid” by road and air, he said.